HZcohort/DiNetxify/docs/md/visual.md

 ## Comorbidity network plot

-The `DiNetxify.visualization.Plot.comorbidity_network_plot()` function creates an interactive network visualization for the comorbidity network.
+The `DiNetxify.visualization.Plot.comorbidity_network_plot()` function creates an network visualization for the comorbidity network.
 It clusters diseases into communities based on their network connections (using the Louvain community detection algorithm), often in a circular layout where each community occupies a sector.
 The nodes (diseases) are colored by their disease system, and edges represent significant associations from the comorbidity network analysis.
 This plot is output as an HTML file, and you can hover to see details, zoom, etc.

 For example: